 If history is a gauge of the futures, I think everything will be alright, even is statistics and the latest census lets the pessimist have their day.
 Pessimism is more fun to report on as people love to worry.
 However, who is measuring technological leaps?
 Innovation is only starting to increase.
 Every time people think this is it, we have achieved all that can be achieved and the only advances will be incremental, some revolutionary breakthrough changes the world.
 These things can not be predicted, they just happen out of the blue.
 Looking at history they keep happening with no end in sight.

-The environment the earth (global warming) and civilization will not be ripped apart by humans as people will hopefully adjust and build things like fusion to replace fossil fuels.
+The environment of the earth (global warming) and civilization will not be ripped apart by humans as people will hopefully adjust and build things like fusion to replace fossil fuels.
 People are collectively evolving.
 People adapt and change is the rule.
 All the world is in flux.
 But this does not be complacent.
 Rather the fact that we are not all doom and have time should be a call to action to continue to protect the planet.

 Malthus and civilization

 I used to be addicted to the game civilization.
-After playing it, the history of man from 5,000 B.C. to the future, I realised basically technology always saves the day.
+After playing it, the history of man from 5,000 B.C. to the future, I realized basically technology always saves the day.
 The Civilization has been tested for over ten years will millions of players and is a better model of the earth than any academic ivory tower theory written by some professor with an agenda or ancient economist writing on very limited information.
 Malthus’ theory is to be respected and he is a good writer like others of this time like Thomas Paine etc. However, I do not see the world ending up where we are all eating some rice soup and waiting for the end.